chris-belcher/electrum-personal-server/README.md

-* If you created a wallet dedicated to Electrum Personal Server in Bitcoin Core, you have to modify the line `wallet_filename` in the `[bitcoin-rpc]` section with the name of the  wallet, for example `EPS`.
+* If you created a wallet dedicated to Electrum Personal Server in Bitcoin Core, you have to modify the line `wallet_filename` in the `[bitcoin-rpc]` section with the name of the  wallet, for example `electrumpersonalserver`.

 * If using the windows packaged binary release, drag the file `config.ini` onto the file `electrum-personal-server.exe` to run the server, or on the command